-- 1. During the year ended April 30, 2018 the Company secured an additional \$1,283 (USD1,000) loan with a lender.
-The full principal plus accrued interest on the loan shall be repayable to the lender on October 25, 2019 and is secured against certain assets of the Company and bears interest at 8% per annum, compounded annually, with interest payable annually on October 25, 2018 and October 25, 2019.
-Interest not paid when due shall be added to principal amount and shall bear interest from such due date at 8% interest. - 2.
+- 1. On June 18, 2018, the Company completed a private placement of secured bonds in the aggregate principal amount of \$3,000 (the "Bonds") less structuring and finder's fees of \$60 cash and \$171 attributed to finders warrants, totaling \$231 (the "Discount").
+The Bonds bear interest at 8% per annum, payable on maturity, and mature on June 18, 2020.
+The Bonds are secured by a charge over the Company's and its subsidiaries assets. - 2.
+During the year ended April 30, 2018 the Company secured an additional \$1,283 (USD1,000) loan with a lender.
+The full principal plus accrued interest on the loan shall be repayable to the lender on October 25, 2019 and is secured against certain assets of the Company and bears interest at 8% per annum, compounded annually, with interest payable on October 25, 2019.
+Interest not paid when due shall be added to principal and amount shall bear interest from such due date at 8% interest. - 3.
 The Company has no contractual commitments for capital expenditures and has disclosed all material commitments under Section F ("Tabular disclosure of contractual obligations").
-The Company does have budgeted capital expenditures to be incurred in the normal operation of the San Martin Mine, the Altiplano facility and for exploration of properties, which are expected to approximate \$3.5 million in fiscal 2017.
+The Company does have budgeted capital expenditures to be incurred in the normal operation of the San Martin Mine, the Altiplano facility and for exploration of properties, which are expected to approximate \$2.4 million in fiscal 2020.